pusher/pusher-websocket-swift/README.md

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that automates the process of adding frameworks to your Cocoa application.

-> If you are looking to use encrypted channels, please read the [specific installation instructions](#carthage-1).

 You can install Carthage with [Homebrew](http://brew.sh/) using the following command:

 ```bash